gengo/amyg/readme.md

 For developers:
 =============

 * Welcome!
-If you have any question or something please don't hesitate and ask via issue tracker or email.
+If you have any question or something please ask via issue tracker or email.

 * These plug-ins share the "localization files" and a "PHP Class" which is identically to all the plug-ins.